-How to Respond And Support A Survivor of Sexual Assault
+How to Respond and Support a Survivor of Sexual Assault

 Assault is a difficult topic to talk about.
 Regardless of your relationship with a person, it’s easy to shy away from these conversations.
 You may not know what to say, or may be scared that your advice could upset them further.
 Talking about an assault might also be the first time a friend opens up to you.
 While some friendships are more open, others might not get as personal.
 If this is the first time a friend is coming forward to talk about something this intimate, it’s important to know that they see you as someone they can trust, especially given that assaults tend to render the survivor having mistrust in many people.
 Experiencing sexual assault is an extremely traumatic experience.
 If your friend has decided that they’re now ready to tell you about their story, being receptive, understanding, supportive and genuine in your response with the person is imperative.
 The following ideas offer some advice for how you can best talk to a friend when they tell you about an assault.